Leica V-LUX Typ 114 vs Panasonic FZ1000 II

 |Sony RX10« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10|

-Both the V-LUX Typ 114 and the FZ1000 II are recent models that are part of the current product line-up.
-The V-LUX Typ 114 replaced the earlier Leica V-LUX 4, while the FZ1000 II followed on from the Panasonic FZ1000.
+The FZ1000 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the V-LUX Typ 114 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the V-LUX Typ 114 was succeeded by the Leica V-LUX 5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Leica V-LUX Typ 114 or the Panasonic FZ1000 II – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.